magpie-ea/magpie-site/datacollection/02MTurk.markdown

 ~~~

-Make sure that your _babe experiment is ready for MTurk deployment:
+Make sure that your _magpie experiment is ready for MTurk deployment:

 - set the deployment method in `config_deploy.js` to `MTurk` or `MTurkSandbox`
 - host the experiment on a web server, e.g., using GitHub Pages